-It is often tricky to say the word fast in Chabacano.
-Often it depends on the context on how you say the word fast in Chabacano.
-There are four ways I can think of to say the word fast in Chabacano.
+It is often tricky to say the word 'fast' in Chabacano.
+Often it depends on the context on how you say the word 'fast' in Chabacano.
+There are five ways I can think of to say the word 'fast' in Chabacano.

-Todas: The word todas is defined as with in full force or with much force by the Chabacano dictionary of Rolando Arquiza Santos (2010).
-This word is also used to mean fast or loud by other people but these definitions don’t exist in Santos’ Chabacano dictionary.
-This word is actually a bit colloquial and none of these three definitions exist in Camins’ Chabacano dictionary.
+Todas: The word todas is defined as in full force or with much force by the Chabacano dictionary of Rolando Arquiza Santos (2010).
+This word is sometimes also used to mean 'fast' or 'loud' by other people but these definitions don’t exist in Santos’ Chabacano dictionary because these definitions are very colloquial.
+Camins’ Chabacano dictionary was published more than twenty years before Santos’ does not have the word todas.

 Pronto: This word comes from the Spanish language and it also means quick or fast in that language.
 In Italian, the word pronto also exists and means fast as well.
-Colloquially, pronto can also mean easy (in Chabacano).
+Colloquially, pronto can also mean easy in Chabacano.
+Camins' dictionary defines pronto as quick and prompt while Santos' defines it as fast, soon, and quick.

-The word rapido is markedly absent in Camins’ dictionary.
-It is however present in the dictionary of Rolando Arquiza Santos.
+Rapido: The word rapido is markedly absent in Camins’ dictionary.
+It is, however, present in the dictionary of Rolando Arquiza Santos.
 I have to say though that I have never heard this word used in the Chabacano language.
-It might have been used in the past though.
+It might have been used in the past though or by old people.
 Rapido is the common Spanish word for the adjective fast.

-Here are some sentences using these Chabacano words:
+Here are some sentences using some of these Chabacano words:

 Chabacano: Paspas gayod ta camina el tuyo amigo